CatherineFontaine/CatherineFontaine.github.io/en/index.md

 </div>

-My name is Catherine Fontaine and I use she/her and they/them pronouns.
-I finished my Honours Mathematics and Computer Science degree at McGill and starting a master’s in mathematics this september!
+My name is Catherine Fontaine and I finished my Honours Mathematics and Computer Science degree at McGill and starting a master’s in mathematics this september!

 I’m particularly drawn to the intersection of mathematics and computer science, with a focus on probability theory.
 As an undergrad, I explored this through graduate-level courses and became especially interested in stochastic processes, like random graph processes.
 My research will focus on randomly growing graph in the superliner preferential attachment model.